 Why Paint Correction Is Essential

 Your vehicle will accumulate dust, dirt and particles from bugs and rainwater over time.
 Even sunlight can be harmful to your car’s paintjob.
-Through paint correction, contaminants can be removed from the paint, and a wax finish seals in the paint and protects it from scratching and fading.
-You shouldn’t think of paint correction as a luxury but as a sound investment in your vehicle.
+Through the correction process, contaminants can be removed from the paint, and a wax finish seals in the paint and protects it from scratching and fading.
+You shouldn’t think of it as a luxury but as a sound investment in your vehicle.
 The experts at Mirror Finish Detail can ensure that your vehicle gets the protection it needs.

 What Does Paint Correction Entail?

 Paint correction (which is also called machine polishing), is a process where polish and compound are applied to a vehicle to restore its “like new” appearance.
 The process can get rid of imperfections, such as buffer marks, swirl marks, oxidation and even scratches.
 If done properly, your vehicle may even look better than when it came out of the factory.
 Our process removes every type of contamination instead of just masking them like some detailers do.

 Our experts are able to get rid of more than 95% of all paint defects, in most cases, taking around 18-30 hours on the majority of these jobs.
 This is an essential service, because even washing your car can lead to scratches and imperfections if it is not done properly.
 Washing your car usually causes micro particles of dirt to scrape against the paint and create swirls that become more apparent over time.
 Those scratches detract from your paint job, changing the way it refracts light and dulling your car’s paint.